LordA2117/htbreacher-private/README.md

 Also have an ollama api key so that you can use the cloud (which this does btw)

+Another thing, there is a line of code for adding content to the knowledge base in `app.py`.
+Uncomment it and run it only when running the program for the first time.
+After this, comment it back out.
+This is meant to be used only after the knowledge base is updated by the scraper.

 ## GUI

 To get the GUI see this [link](https://github.com/agno-agi/agent-ui)